axch/pattern-case/README.md

 body, and a nullary procedure that will continue by trying the remaining clauses.
-If the remaining elements of the pattern are all variables, then, if the object matches, the body will be evaluated in an environment where the match data is bound to those variables (underscores are again treated as ignore directives).
+If the remaining elements of the pattern are all variables, then, if the object matches, the body will be evaluated in an environment where the destructuring results are bound to those variables (underscores are again treated as ignore directives).
 If any of the elements of the pattern are nontrivial subpatterns, the corresponding part of the object will be matched recursively.
 If the whole pattern